Loro (film): Release

 In June 2017, Focus Features acquired distribution rights to the film in Italy, planning to release it through parent company Universal Pictures' distribution services in the country.
 In Italy, the film came out in theatres in two acts: the first act, called Loro 1, came out on 24 April 2018, while the second act, Loro 2, came out on 10 May 2018.
 On 7 August 2018, a new 145-minute cut of Loro was announced for release on 13 September 2018.
 This new international cut was made in order to allow the movie to run for the 91st Academy Awards.
 In the United Kingdom, Loro was released on 19 April 2019 by Curzon Artificial Eye.
+In the United States, it was released on 20 September 2019 by IFC Films.